 Founded in 1997, The Boutelle-Day Poetry Center at Smith College has a core mission to bring poets of national and international stature to campus to inspire students and the Smith community.
 All events are free and open to the public.
-See the current season’s poets below, and to catch up on regular news and announcements, be sure to visit the Poetry in Action page.
+See the News, Events & Community page to keep up-to-date on our current season and announcements.

 A visual poetry project using the poetry of Emily Dickinson